gongyisheng/HumanBeingModels/README.md

 # HumanBeingModels

 ## Description
-This project aims to build some models of networks to gain an overview of how network works and how people work together.
+The project aims to build some models of networks in human being society to gain an overview of how network works and how people work together.
 ## Prerequisites
-#### Front-End
-- React 17.0.2
-#### Back-End
 - JDK 11
-- SpringBoot 2.5.6
-#### Database
-- MySql 8.0.25
+- Apache Maven 3.6.x
 ## Installation
 1. Clone the project code
 ````